Accommodation FAQs: Applying for accommodation

-Accommodation is spread over three campus areas.
+Accommodation at The University of Buckingham is spread over three campus areas.
 However, all are within walking distance to the University lecture halls.
-These range from a five to 20-minute walk.
-A minibus is also provided free of charge throughout the day, running between Hunter Street, Verney Park and Moreton Road.
+These range from a five to 25-minute walk.

 Norton’s Place is a terrace of 8 cottages suitable for married couples.
 Availability is limited so please check before applying.
 Please note that children are not allowed to stay on campus.

 All utilities and University Wi-Fi is included in the cost.
 All you need to budget for outside of this is your food and recreational requirements.

 Your room offer, for accommodation at The University of Buckingham, is valid for 10 days.
 If you would like us to hold the room for you, then you will be required to pay either the £700 Security Bond or the first term’s rent.